-The Company determines whether a contract is or contains a lease at the inception of the contract.
+Effective for the year ended December 31, 2022, the Company adopted the updated guidance for leases.
+See Part II, Item 8, Note 2 "Recent Accounting Pronouncements" for additional information.
+We determine whether a contract is or contains a lease at the inception of the contract.
 A contract will be deemed to be or contain a lease if the contract conveys the right to control and directs the use of identified property or equipment for a period of time in exchange for consideration.
-The Company generally must also have the right to obtain substantially all of the economic benefits from the use of the property and equipment.
-Operating lease assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
-To determine the present value of lease payments not yet paid, the Company estimates incremental borrowing rates based on the floating interest rate on our Line of Credit with Wells Fargo Bank, N.A. at the lease commencement date, as rates are not implicitly stated in most leases.
+We generally must also have the right to obtain substantially all of the economic benefits from the use of the property and equipment.
+Lease assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
+To determine the present value of lease payments not yet paid, we estimate incremental borrowing rates based on the floating interest rate on our Line of Credit with Wells Fargo Bank, N.A. at the lease commencement date, as rates are not implicitly stated in most leases.
+Lease liabilities are included in accrued expenses and other liabilities and right-of-use assets are included in other assets in the Consolidated Balance Sheet.

-There were expenses of \$391, \$250, and \$370 related to these leases during the years ended December 31, 2022, 2021, and 2020, respectively.
+There were expenses of \$407, \$391, and \$250 related to these leases during the years ended December 31, 2023, 2022, and 2021, respectively.